osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 ## Booting

-In order to make OSv boot on Firecracker first I had to understand how current OSv booting process works.
+In order to make OSv boot on Firecracker, first I had to understand how current OSv booting process works.

 Originally OSv had been designed to boot in 16-bit mode (aka **real mode**) when it expects hypervisor to load MBR (Master Boot Record), which is first 512 bytes of OSv image, at address 0x7c00 and execute it by jumping to that address.
 A this point OSv bootloader ([code](https://github.com/cloudius-systems/osv/blob/master/arch/x64/boot16.S) in these 512 bytes) loads command line found in next 63.5 KB of the image using [interrupt 0x13](https://wiki.osdev.org/ATA_in_x86_RealMode_(BIOS)#LBA_in_Extended_Mode).
 Then it loads remaining part of the image which is **lzloader.elf** (loader.elf + *fastlz* decompression logic) at address 0x100000 in 32KB chunks using the interrupt 0x13 and switching back and forth between real and protected mode.
 Next it reads the size of available RAM using [the 0x15 interrupt](http://www.uruk.org/orig-grub/mem64mb.html) and jumps to [the code in the beginning of 1st MB that de-compresses](https://github.com/cloudius-systems/osv/blob/c8395118cb580f2395cac6c53999feb217fd2c2f/fastlz/lzloader.cc#L30-L79) *lzloader.elf* in 1MB chunks starting from the tail and going backwards.
 Eventually after *loader.elf* is placed in memory at the address 0x200000 (2nd MB), logic in `boot16.S` switches to **protected mode** and jumps to **start32** to prepare to switch to **long mode** (64-bit).
 Please note that *start32* is a 32-bit entry point of otherwise 64-bit loader.elf.
 For more details please read [this Wiki](https://github.com/cloudius-systems/osv/wiki/OSv-early-boot-(MBR)).